 It’s been an interesting year for all of us, but for me, this was even more true.

-This is the third entry in a three-part series on modern life in work and business – you can read part one here and part two here.
-The call you’ve been awaiting finally arrives.
+This is the first entry in a three-part series on modern life in work and business.

 I’m fortunate to be in the midst of a relatively successful career.
 And my college major has nothing to do with it.